21 of The Best Open-Ended Toys to Encourage Creativity and Imagination

 A child’s imagination is a thing to behold.

-Over the years, my girls have dressed up as chefs and “served” us a three-course meals, taken care of horses and zoo animals, built a fort out of tree branches that’s “only for kids” and created whole cities in our living room – complete with a swimming pool, basketball court, and music room.
+Over the years, my girls have dressed up as chefs and “served” us three-course meals, taken care of horses and zoo animals, built a fort out of tree branches that’s “only for kids” and created whole cities in our living room – complete with a swimming pool, basketball court, and music room.

 While all this play is whimsical and fun, there are also numerous benefits of open-ended play.
-It’s through play that kids increase their social competence, emotional maturity and problem-solving skills.
+It’s through play that kids increase their social competence, emotional maturity, and problem-solving skills.

 Often times kids need very little to take part in pretend play – a few tree branches, pine cones, or simply just a room or yard to run around in.

-But sometimes simple toys – especially toys that are open-ended, or rather, have no specific purpose but are designed to be left to child’s imagination – can help inspire new storylines or simply add to whatever goal kids have in their play.
+But sometimes simple toys – especially toys that are open-ended, or rather, have no specific purpose but are designed to be left to a child’s imagination – can help inspire new storylines or simply add to whatever goal kids have in their play.

-We’ve been parents now for ten years and seen a number of toys – both purchased, gifted and handed down – come into our house.
+We’ve been parents now for ten years and have seen a number of toys – both purchased, gifted, and handed down – come into our house.
 It’s without a doubt that open-ended toys have had the greatest longevity and continue to be popular even as our daughters get closer to adolescence.

 The following is a list of our favorite open-ended toys our girls have enjoyed over the years and a few others that stand out as sure winners.